 Born and raised in Salzburg, there is no denying his genius took root here and the town didn't let us forget it.
 We don't think there is a souvenir invented that doesn't have the Mozart seal of approval.
 His face is literally everywhere.

-High on a hill overlooking the Old Town, right where a castle should be, stands Hohensalzburg Castle.
-The name means High Salzburg Castle which, since Salzburg literally means "Salt Castle," makes its full translated name the High
+The name means High Salzburg Castle which, since Salzburg literally means "Salt Castle," makes its full translated name the High Salt Castle Castle.

 The view from the top was absolutely astounding.
 A full panorama in every direction that included the city, river valley and The Alps.
 Maybe the site wasn't only chosen for its strategic value.